 So the question is; will you allow your body to do this?
 In a yoga class surrounded by people, you may not feel so cool to shake about freely.
 If that is the case, you can try to do this at home, by yourself.
 There are also many practices that help with encouraging the body’s stress releasing ability, for example, psoas work in yoga and the TRE® method (Tension Release Exercises).

 If you are okay with your body doing its beautiful and natural shaking, just find a comfortable spot to lie down and let it happen for a few minutes.
 Make sure that you lie in Savasana for a few minutes and really focus on the sensations you experience in your body during and after Savasana.
 And be sure to appreciate and thank your body.
 It knows what is best for you!

-Practise with Sandra - Body and psoas stress release
+Practise with Sandra

-Tension is a normal and natural thing that everyone experiences - however, it's important that we are able to let go of the tension afterwards.
+Tension is a normal and natural thing that everyone experiences – however, it’s important that we are able to let go of the tension afterward.
 This yoga class will guide you through some simple poses and movements that will help you learn to really listen to your body and set up the space to allow your body to release tension.

 More classes from Sandra on the psoas:

 The Magical Psoas Muscle – Playlist